 The Influenza (flu) season in Qatar is just around the corner and with the ongoing coronavirus (COVID-19) pandemic, it has become even more important to get the flu shot this year.
 That's why the Ministry of Public Health (MoPH) has ordered the largest ever number of flu vaccines this year, which will be available towards the end of September at all Primary Health Care Corporation (PHCC) Health Centres across Qatar free of cost, and has also urged the people in Qatar to get the vaccination.

-Getting a flu vaccine this year will be more important than ever, not only to reduce the risk of contracting flu but also because the last thing we need is an overburdened healthcare system with people being hospitalised because of the coronavirus (COVID-19) and also because of the flu.
+Getting a flu vaccine this year will be more important than ever, not only to reduce the risk of contracting flu but also because the last thing we need is an overburdened healthcare system with people being hospitalised because of the coronavirus (COVID-19) and also because of the flu, according to Immunize BC.

 There is a common misconception that the flu is just a "bad cold" and nothing to worry about but Influenza is a serious condition which can cause hospitalisation if complications develop and even death.

 Another thing we would want to avoid is someone getting both the flu and coronavirus (COVID-19) at the same time.
 At the moment, doctors are unaware of what contracting both illnesses together would mean and how harmful it may be, but just getting flu alone or coronavirus (COVID-19) can cause havoc to the body.

 About two weeks after you have been vaccinated, antibodies developed in the body.
 These antibodies provide protection against infection, as per MedLinePlus.

 Getting a flu vaccine will not protect against the coronavirus (COVID-19), however, the flu vaccination has many other important benefits.